Mailu/Mailu/docs/cli.rst

 config-export
 -------------

-The purpose of this command is to export domain-, relay-, alias- and user-configuration in YAML or JSON format.
+The purpose of this command is to export the complete configuration in YAML or JSON format.

 .. code-block:: bash

-  # docker-compose exec admin flask mailu config-export --help
+  $ docker-compose exec admin flask mailu config-export --help

  Usage: flask mailu config-export [OPTIONS] [FILTER]...